MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection.md

 >
 > To view classic conditional access policies, in [Azure](https://portal.azure.com/#home), go to **Azure Active Directory** > **Conditional Access** > **Classic policies**.

 ## Onboard Windows devices by using a configuration profile

-For the Windows platform, after you establish the service-to-service connection between Intune and Microsoft Defender ATP, you onboard your Intune managed devices to ATP so that data about their risk level can be collected and used.
+For the Windows platform, after you establish the service-to-service connection between Intune and Microsoft Defender ATP, onboard your Intune managed devices to Defender ATP so data about their risk level can be collected used.
 To onboard devices, you use a device configuration profile for Microsoft Defender ATP.

 When you established the connection to Microsoft Defender ATP, Intune received a Microsoft Defender ATP onboarding configuration package from Microsoft Defender ATP.
 This package is deployed to devices with the device configuration profile.
 The configuration package configures devices to communicate with [Microsoft Defender ATP services](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) to scan files, detect threats, and report the risk to Microsoft Defender ATP.
 After you onboard a device using configuration package, you don't need to do it again.
 You can also onboard devices using a [group policy or Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints).